cmu-phil/tetrad-manual-rtd/docs/algorithms/pc.md

 ## Limitations

-- Assumes **causal sufficiency** (no latent confounders)
+- The **theoretical guarantee** of correctness requires the data to be i.i.d. and faithful to a causally sufficient DAG.
-- Sensitive to CI test errors when conditioning sets become large
+- Sensitive to CI test errors when conditioning sets become large.
-- Faithfulness assumption required for correctness
+- May leave many edges unoriented, especially in dense graphs or with weak dependencies.
-- May leave many directions unoriented in dense or noisy settings
+- Cannot by itself distinguish latent confounding from direct causation (FCI and its variants address this).

 ---